geghamyan/windsurf-auto/openspec/project.md

 - Run the snippet in the Windsurf UI context.
 - Confirm only intended buttons are clicked (and only when interactive).
-- Confirm stop/start behavior works and multiple runs do not leak multiple intervals.
+- Confirm stop/start behavior works and multiple runs do not leak multiple intervals/observers.
 - For changes to selectors or matchers, validate against the current Windsurf UI version.

 ### Git Workflow